radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 ![Export UUID](Media/export-for-replication-cache.jpg)

 ### Replication

+In the Manage Properties section, expand the Replication section.

 This option should be enabled if you want to support replication between this persistent cache branch and a RadiantOne Directory store in a different cluster.